-There was a ton of people at the premiere evening of Game On 2.0 in Sweden.
+There were a ton of people at the premiere evening of Game On 2.0 in Sweden.
 Our booth was jam-packed with people the entire evening – great fun!

 The exhibition has an entire room dedicated to the pre-console era.
 Hand helds and toys with LCD displays, crude (CRUDE) animations and ingeniously fake 3D-effects.
 These were amazing to get to try.
 They also let you play the Virtual Boy – a decently rare beast of the relatively modern games industry.